Caliber Dog Food receives the Advisor’s lowest rating of 1 star.

 The Caliber Dog Food product line includes four dry recipes.

 However, since we’re unable to locate AAFCO nutritional adequacy statements for these dog foods on the product’s web page, it’s impossible for us to report specific life stage recommendations for these recipes.

 The following is a list of recipes available at the time of this review.

-Caliber Professional 22-12 Dog Food was selected to represent the others in the line for this review.
+Caliber Professional 22-12 was selected to represent the other products in the line for this review.

 Caliber Professional 22-12

 Ingredients: Meat and bone meal, ground yellow corn, wheat middlings, ground wheat, corn gluten meal, animal fat preserved with mixed tocopherols (source of vitamin E) and citric acid, dried beet pulp, animal digest, salt, fish meal, flax seed meal, potassium chloride, yeast culture, choline chloride, ferrous sulfate, zinc oxide, vitamin E supplement, niacin, copper sulfate, manganous oxide, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, thiamine mononitrate, menadione sodium bisulfate complex (source of vitamin K activity), calcium iodate, vitamin D3 supplement, riboflavin supplement, cobalt carbonate, folic acid, sodium selenite

 The first ingredient in this dog food is meat and bone meal, a dry “rendered product from mammal tissues, including bone, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1